-The standard deviation of each individual probe (with exception of the mutation-specific probes) over all the reference samples should be $\leq 0.10$ .
+The standard deviation of each individual probe over all the reference samples should be ≤0.10.
 When this criterion is fulfilled, the following cut-off values for the final ratio (FR) of the probes can be used to interpret MLPA results for autosomal chromosomes or pseudo-autosomal regions:

 Copy number status Final ratio (FR)

 Normal 0.80 < FR < 1.20

 Homozygous deletion FR = 0

 Heterozygous deletion 0.40 < FR < 0.65

-Heterozygous duplication/gain 1.30 < FR < 1.65
+Heterozygous duplication 1.30 < FR < 1.65

-Heterozygous triplication/homozygous duplication/gain 1.75 < FR < 2.15
+Heterozygous triplication/homozygous duplication 1.75 < FR < 2.15

 Ambiguous copy number All other values

-Note: The term "dosage quotient", used in older product description versions, has been replaced by "final ratio" to become consistent with the terminology of Coffalyser.Net (Calculations, cut-offs and interpretation remain unchanged.)
-Please note that Coffalyser.Net also shows arbitrary borders as part of the statistical analysis of results obtained in an experiment.
+Note: The term "dosage quotient", used in older product description versions, has been replaced by "final ratio" to become consistent with the terminology of the Coffalyser.Net software.
+(Calculations, cut-offs and interpretation remain unchanged.)
+Please note that the Coffalyser.Net software also shows arbitrary borders as part of the statistical analysis of results obtained in an experiment.
 As such, arbitrary borders are different from the final ratio cut-off values shown here above.